tahanifayez/TASK-Express-IntroToExpress/README.md

 Test your routes in Postman.

 1. Send a new object in the `body` to the create product endpoint.
 Make sure to add it under `raw` and that your data type is `json`.
-2. The response must return the product you created along with an ID.
-3. Send a request to the retrieve products list route to make sure your product is added with the correct ID.
+2. Send a request to the retrieve products list route to make sure your product is added with the correct ID.

 ### 5. Product Delete Route